danieldiamond/gitlab-analytics/README.md

 ##### Field Naming Conventions

 - An `id` or `name` value should always be prefixed by what it is identifying or naming, e.g. `account_id` and `account_name`.
-Where possible, it should also be prefixed with the data source, e.g. `sfdc_account_id`, to avoid ambiguity.
+When joining to any data from a different source, it should also be prefixed with the data source, e.g. `sfdc_account_id`, to avoid ambiguity.
 - All field names should be snake-cased.
 - Boolean field namesshould start with `has_`, `is_`, or `does_`.